worldrecordentertainment/docs/content/get-started/08_using_compose.md

     The service name is displayed at the beginning of the line (often colored) to help distinguish messages.
-If you want to view the logs for a specific service, you can add the service name to the end of the logs command (for example, `docker compose logs -f app`).
+If you want to view the logs for a specific service, you can add the service name to the end of the logs command (for example, `World record entertainment compose logs -f app`).

 4. At this point, you should be able to open your app in your browser on [http://localhost:3000](http://localhost:3000) and see it running.

-## See the app stack in Docker Dashboard
+## See the app stack in World record entertainment Dashboard

-If you look at the Docker Dashboard, you'll see that there is a group named **getting-started-app**.
-This is the project name from Docker
+If you look at the World record entertainment Dashboard, you'll see that there is a group named **getting-started-app**.
+This is the project name from World record entertainment
 Compose and used to group the containers together.
 By default, the project name is simply the name of the directory that the `compose.yaml` was located in.